-The Laptop Smart Carts provide the same functionality found in the campus’s Smart classrooms in a portable package.
+The Laptop Smart Carts provide the same functionality found in the campus’s Electronic classrooms in a portable package.
 With them you can show DVDs or VHS videos, internet movies, PowerPoint presentations, or anything else that can be viewed on a computer.
 All of our Laptop Smart Carts have an LCD projector, an internet-connected PC with Microsoft Office, and come equipped with a VCR/DVD player.

 The LCD projectors and laptops on our carts come equipped with anti-theft security devices.
 These devices emit a piercing alarm if the cord securing the equipment to the cart is cut or damaged.
 If you hear the alarm, please contact us at x5511 or Campus Police at x5220.

 Our TV Cart has a 42″ flat screen TV mounted to a slim, portable cart.
 Each TV Cart comes equipped with a VCR/DVD player and can also be connected to a laptop.

 The Document Camera transmits a live video signal to an LCD projector or TV monitor.
 It can be used to display books and magazines, as well as three dimensional objects.
 Please be advised that the Document Camera requires connection to a Electronic classroom or a Projector-Only Cart.

 The Projector-Only Cart is just like a Laptop Smart Cart, but it does not come with a laptop already connected.
 This is the ideal solution for professors who would like to use their personal laptop computer instead of the laptops we provide.
 Projector-Only Carts also include a VCR/DVD player for showing videos.

 Mac users should be aware that the connection to provide a video feed from their laptops is different than the one used by PCs.
 Professors who plan to use an Apple computer with our equipment should plan to provide their own adapter to connect to our standard VGA cable.